compound-finance/comet/docs/README.md

 ### Store Front Price Factor

-This function sets the discount rate of collateral for sale as part of the account absorbtion process.
+This function sets the discount rate of collateral for sale as part of the account absorption process.
 The rate is a decimal scaled up by `10 ^ 18`.

 #### Configurator